-Some interesting things we noticed is the way you can group the scripts into four main groups (plus a couple of outliers)
+One interesting thing we noticed is the way you can group the scripts into four main groups (plus a couple of outliers):

 - Latin: Many languages use Latin script or a close derivative: English, the European languages, a few Central and East Asian languages (Turkish and Vietnamese)

 - Indian: There are so many Indian languages in the list!
-They’re mostly closely related to the written script used for Hindi (Devanagari).
+Their writing systems are mostly related to the written script used for Hindi (Devanagari).